 The practice room is not soundproof, although it has a sound absorbant ceiling, and curtains and a carpet.
 The clavichord is by definition a very quiet instrument, and the electric piano should either be used quietly, or muted and with the earphones provided.

-11 NB Basement Practice Room can be booked with Lodge, and the keys signed out with the porters.
+11 NB Basement Practice Room can be booked via the intranet and the keys signed out with the porters.

 Instruments: 2 Yamaha keyboards, a Pearl Drumkit, microphones and amps.